 Perforations of the distal part of the small bowel puts the patient at an increased risk of bacterial peritonitis.
 The most commonly involved microorganisms include Escherichia coli, and Bacteroides fragilis.
 The perforation of the proximal part of the small bowel, i.e. the duodenum, is unlikely to be associated with bacterial peritonitis.

 The causes of viscus rupture can be summarized in the following points:

-- Peptic ulcer disease, acute appendicitis, acute diverticulitis, and an inflamed Meckel diverticulum might all cause a contained bowel perforation.
+Peptic ulcer disease, acute appendicitis, acute diverticulitis, and an inflamed Meckel diverticulum might all cause a contained bowel perforation.
 Contained perforations are formed due to the retroperitoneal location and develop a walled-off inflammatory mass or abscess with a less dramatic clinical presentation.

 Epidemiology of Intestinal Perforation

 The estimated incidence of intestinal perforation after blunt abdominal trauma in children is estimated to be around 1 to 7%.
 In adults, peptic ulcer disease is becoming a less frequent cause of intestinal perforation after the widespread use of proton pump inhibitors.
 Up to one-third of gastric perforations are due to gastric carcinoma.

 Up to 15% of patients with acute diverticulitis are expected to develop free bowel perforation.
 The mortality rate in patients with intestinal perforation in acute diverticulitis can be as high as 40%.
 Perforations due to ERCP occur in 1% of patients.